-If you’re like so many couples that had your Spring 2020 wedding plans canceled by Covid-19, you’re likely feeling a little overwhelmed at the possibility of starting the planning process again.
+If you’re like so many couples that had their Spring 2020 wedding plans canceled by Covid-19, you’re likely feeling a little overwhelmed at the possibility of starting the planning process again.
 Your emotions might range from excited to sad to angry, and that’s OK.
 There’s no right way to feel in this moment.
-Once you’ve given yourself the time to grieve the wedding that once was, check out this step by step guide to postponing your wedding.
+Once you’ve given yourself the time to grieve the wedding that once was, check out this step-by-step guide to postponing your wedding.

 Communicate with the venue and vendors